No products in the cart.

 Kitchen Tie-In:

-While making the blueberry lemon loaf, let kids add the blueberries and talk about how they traveled from the bush (or store) to the bowl.
+While making the loaf, let kids add the blueberries and talk about how they traveled from the bush (or store) to the bowl.
+This isn’t about getting them to eat the loaf.
+It’s about letting them feel part of the journey from bush to batter.

 The Moment You’re Creating